Move-In Checklist

 Canceling your contract

-Incoming first-year students wishing to cancel their housing contract can do so by submitting a release request.
+Incoming new residents (first-year and new transfer students) wishing to cancel their housing contract can submit a release request.
 You must make this request before the Housing Cancellation Deadline if you wish to be refunded your Housing Guarantee payment.
 Review the Changes or Cancellations webpage for more information.
+First-year students can still submit a contract release request after the deadline has passed, but they will not be refunded their Guarantee Payment.

 All other students should carefully review the Changes or Cancellations webpage for more information.

-Please note: The deadline has passed for students to change between the Silver, Gold, and Platinum meal plans.
+Residential hall students wishing to change between the Silver, Gold, and Platinum meal plans can do so by going to housing.umn.edu/mealplanchange.
+The deadline to make these changes is Monday, August 12.
 Additional Dining Dollars can be added to a student's account online at any time, and these funds can be used to pay for students or guests.

 Students assigned to a residence hall who do not make another selection will automatically be assigned to the Silver Meal plan (unlimited meals, $100 in Dining Dollars, no guest passes).